gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 If content were music, it wouldn't consist of just "songs" -- it would also include "playlists", "albums", "discographies", "soundtracks", and "multi-box sets".

 On the one hand, there is _so much left to write_.
-On the other hand, because we've already been writing so much for so long, we have SO MUCH CONTENT that in many ways we don't know what to do with it.
+On the other hand, because we've already been writing so much for so long, we have SO MUCH CONTENT that a key challenge becomes organizing that content in useful ways that provide comprehensive treatments of particular topics.

 In the docs, things are structured hierarchically, so usually content is mostly adjacent to related content on the left sidebar.

 But outside the docs, that's far from the case.
-We have [tags on the blog](https://www.gatsbyjs.org/blog/tags/), which we use occasionally, but not really very well.

-But there's [all sorts of other content types] — [using-\* example sites / guides](https://github.com/gatsbyjs/gatsby/tree/master/examples), [starters](/starters/), conference talks, podcast appearances, tweets, and whatever Gatsby community members dream up and publish!
+We have blog posts, [using-\* example sites / guides](https://github.com/gatsbyjs/gatsby/tree/master/examples), [starters](/starters/), conference talks, podcast appearances, tweets, and whatever Gatsby community members dream up and publish!

 **It's a constant challenge to organize these in ways that are useful and obvious for the end-user**.
-We're always attacking this in five or ten different ways -- discoverability via search, cross-linking, hierarchy, navbars and breadcrumbs, turning conference talks into blog posts and blog posts into docs...
+We're always attacking this in five or ten different ways -- discoverability via search, cross-linking, hierarchy, navbars and breadcrumbs, turning conference talks into blog posts and blog posts into docs.

-_Why does this matter?_ We want to make it easy for the user, so that if and when they want to deep dive, it's easy for them to go read ten or twenty articles on their topic of choice.
+Our goal is to make it easy for the user to gather relevant context, know where to look when they get stuck, and feel confident that they can make it if they keep on reading, learning, and trying.

 ## Principle 6: make it easy for folks to become engrossed with Gatsby